Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 How do I know if a Notice of Election and Demand has been recorded on my Colorado property?

-The NED is recorded with the county Public Trustee and is publicly searchable.
-Your lender's attorney is also required to notify you after filing.
+The NED under C.R.S. § 38-38-103 is recorded with the county Public Trustee and is publicly searchable.
+Your lender's attorney is also required to send the Combined Notice to you and to all parties with a recorded interest.
 A professional can check your recording status immediately to confirm exactly where you are in the process.

 Stage 4: The Public Trustee Sale

-On the scheduled sale date, the Public Trustee conducts a public auction at the county courthouse.
-The property is sold to the highest bidder — typically the lender, who submits a credit bid equal to the outstanding balance plus fees.
+On the scheduled sale date the Public Trustee conducts a public auction.
+The bid timing is governed by Colorado statute: the foreclosing lender's bid amount is due by 12 noon two business days before sale, and an amended bid is due by 12 noon the day before sale.
+The property is sold to the highest bidder — typically the lender, who submits a credit bid up to the amount owed plus fees and costs.
 Third-party investors can bid with cash or certified funds.
-Once the sale occurs, your right to cure the default ends.
+Once the sale occurs, the cure right under C.R.S. § 38-38-104 is extinguished and the homeowner's pre-sale tools are exhausted.

 Colorado Deficiency Exposure

-Colorado allows lenders to pursue deficiency judgments in some circumstances — meaning you could owe money even after losing the home.
-The exposure depends on the type of loan, the sale price relative to the outstanding balance, and how the lender chooses to proceed.
-A professional review of your specific loan structure identifies exactly what deficiency exposure exists in your situation.
+Colorado allows lenders to pursue deficiency judgments in some circumstances — meaning the homeowner can owe money even after losing the home.
+The exposure depends on the type of loan, the sale price relative to the outstanding balance, and how the lender chooses to proceed under the Public Trustee sale framework.
+A professional review of the specific loan structure identifies exactly what deficiency exposure exists in the file.

 Colorado Homeowners: Your Window Is Open — Act Before It Closes

-The modification window in Colorado is the period between the NED recording and the scheduled sale.
+The modification window in Colorado is the period between the NED recording under § 38-38-103 and the Notice of Intent to Cure deadline 15 calendar days before the scheduled sale under § 38-38-104.
 A professional assessment of your situation right now identifies exactly what options remain and what must happen to protect your home before that window closes.

 See My Options →